biozal/cbmobile-split-data-example/README.md

 - loop through the number of items I need to create documents for

-- uses the open source jq command (https://github.com/stedolan/jq) to get the content and save it into a variable named json
+- uses the open source [jq](https://stedolan.github.io/jq/) command to get the content and save it into a variable named json

-- a unique key is pulled from the id field from the object
+- a unique key is pulled from the id field from the object to be inserted as a new document

 - call the cblite tool and have it create the document based on the id and json variables values